thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 The `protx<!--noref--> list` RPC returns a list of provider transactions.

 Lists all ProTxs in your wallet or on-chain, depending on the given type.
-If `type` is not specified, it defaults to `wallet`.
+If `type` is not specified, it defaults to `registered`.
 All types have the optional argument `detailed` which if set to `true` will result in a detailed list being returned.
 If set to `false`, only the hashes of the ProTx will be returned.